About us

 Description

 Please contact Dr Mathew Smith for further information.
 This PhD project represents just one component of the research performed by the wider Astrophysics group at Lancaster University.
-Our PhD projects are offered on a competitive basis and are subject to availability of funding.
 For more general information about PhD study in Physics at Lancaster please contact our postgraduate admissions staff at py-pgadmiss@lancaster.ac.uk.

 Postgraduate Training